-Some studies have also confirmed “holiday heart syndrome,” referring primarily to alcohol-induced atrial arrhythmias.
-Overall, cardiac events this time of year can be triggered by unhealthy changes in diets, higher alcohol consumption, stress from holiday chores, strained finances, planning for travel and entertaining — and a second year of the COVID-19 pandemic, according to the American Heart Association (AHA).
+Overall, cardiac events this time of year can be triggered by unhealthy changes in diets, higher alcohol consumption, stress from holiday chores, strained finances, and planning for travel and entertaining, according to the American Heart Association (AHA).
 More people die from heart attacks during the last week of December than at any other time of the year, states the AHA.

 Heart failure is when the heart is too weak to pump blood through the body as it normally should.
 The heart keeps working, but the body’s need for blood and oxygen isn’t being met.
 More than 6 million Americans live with heart failure.

 “They tend to overeat and over-drink and over-stress — and those are big factors,” explains Sandra Chaparro, M.D., cardiologist and director of the Advanced Heart Failure Program at Baptist Health Miami Cardiac & Vascular Institute.
 “So, we end up seeing patients with decompensated heart failure with more frequency.”